-If you have more than one criminal conviction, even if one or more of them are minor, your case is even more complicated.
+If you have more than one criminal conviction, even if one or more of them are minor, your naturalization case is more complicated.
 There are two primary reasons for this.
 The first is that even a minor violation during the GMC period allows USCIS to consider your entire record, not just the GMC period.

 Say you had a DUI conviction six years ago.
 You had no arrests or problems for four years, but last year you pled guilty to fishing without a license.
-By itself, one minor offense within the GMC period normally won’t cause USCIS to find that you are of bad moral character.
+By itself, one minor offense within the GMC period normally wouldn't cause USCIS to find that you are of bad moral character.

-On the other hand, if you were not drinking, or if you got a speeding ticket instead of a ticket for fishing without a license, the Immigration Officer has the discretion to decide that this single conviction doesn't mean you lack good moral character, and may approve your case.
+On the other hand, if you were not drinking, or if you got a speeding ticket instead of a ticket for fishing without a license, the immigration officer has the discretion to decide that this single conviction doesn't mean you lack good moral character, and approve your case.

-The second reason that multiple convictions, even minor ones, can lead to a finding that you lack GMC is where those convictions show a pattern of disregard for the law.
+The second reason that multiple convictions, even minor ones, can lead to a finding that someone lacks GMC is where those convictions show a pattern of disregard for the law.
 For instance, if you have several speeding tickets in the same year, or three or four speeding tickets every year for two or three years, or two tickets for driving without insurance, the USCIS examiner may conclude that you didn't learn your lesson the first or even the second time, and that you don't respect and obey the law.

 "Discretion" means that USCIS and its officers can make up their own minds.
-Generally, USCIS trains its officers to weigh all factors, good and bad.
+USCIS trains its officers to weigh all factors, good and bad.
 But discretion means that all sorts of considerations can affect the decision.
 Remember, even one conviction during the GMC period will allow the examiner to consider your entire record, both during and before the GMC period.